 The Manchukuo legation also issued Manchukuo passes to Polish and Romanian underground fighters (especially for the Polish Home Army, which continued to cooperate with the Japanese from its exile.
 The Japanese did not trust German intelligence, and thus they collaborated with the Polish Intelligence Services, etc., especially as regards the situation in the USSR and German-occupied territories in the East.
 (One has to remember that the Russians were a “shared” enemy for both the Japanese and the Poles).
 So, there are visas and passports for Poles and others who worked in or with the Manchukuo embassy in Berlin.

 I find it always amazing how readers contribute to my articles.
-Many times relatives or researchers stumble over my articles and can add crucial data to the stories to complete the puzzle.
+Many times relatives or researchers stumble over my articles and can add crucial data to the stories to complete the puzzle – and I am thankful for that.
 Jewish Widow German Consul